Shannondale, West Virginia

 Shannondale is a census-designated place (CDP) in Jefferson County, West Virginia, United States.
-As of the 2010 census, its population was 3,358.
+As of the 2020 census, its population was 3,487 (up from 3,358 at the 2010 census).

 History

 Originally conceived as a respite from the city to be used in the Spring and Summer by urbanites occupying vacation cottages.
 Shannondale is nestled between the Shenandoah River and the Appalachian Trail on the western slope of the Blue Ridge Mountain.
 The name Shannondale first appears in public records in January 1740.
-It referred to a 29120 acre parcel conveyed by Lord Thomas Fairfax to his nephew William Fairfax which contained the once world-renowned spa and resort, Shannondale Springs.
+It referred to a 29120 acre parcel conveyed by Lord Thomas Fairfax to his nephew William Fairfax which contained the spa and resort of Shannondale Springs.

 The modern Shannondale Community in Jefferson County was established in the mid-1950s by Charles M. Johnson, an engineer and real estate broker.
 He realized the potential of the property surrounding the Shannondale Springs as a retreat for residents of the Baltimore and Washington area.
 He invited people to come and enjoy the beauty of the Blue Ridge Mountains and the Shenandoah River.
 In 1955, the first road was built in the development then consisting of 2500 acres (10 km^{2}).
 Three years later, an Adirondack styled lodge, bath house, as well as an Olympic-sized swimming pool had been constructed, in addition to the recreational and camping facilities along the river.
 During that period, many summer vacation homes were built and more than 20 mi of rugged road was put into use.
 Over time, the developer acquired more than 5000 acre making Shannondale arguably the largest subdivision in the State of West Virginia (in surface area).